tcuc/2018-3-fall-212/lab-04/readme.md

 Don't worry about writing the generator functions for these input types, they will be provided for you in `lab-04.cpp`.

+## The Algorithms

+In case you need a reminder of how insertion sort and selection sort work...

+**Insertion sort** scans through the array from left to right.
+At each iteration, each element is moved backwards until the array up to the starting point of the iteration is sorted.

+**Selection sort** also scans through the array from left to right.
+At each iteration the lowest element that has not yet been seen is found and swapped to the starting point of the iteration, such that the array up to that point must be sorted.

 ## Instructions

   1. Discuss a plan for implementing insertion and selection sort with your group.
 You **may not** use the slides or any online resources to guide your implementation, but instead should come up with the algorithms on your own based on your high level understanding of how insertion and selection sort work.